dfelicia/netwatcher-py/README.md

 - This is not optional - Wi-Fi scanning will not work with other Python versions

 ### VPN Detection Issues
-- VPN status is only checked when on a VPN (utun) interface
+- VPN status is only displayed when on a VPN (utun) interface
-- Verify the VPN client path in your configuration
+- Cisco VPN details require the VPN CLI binary to be installed
-- Check that the VPN client supports the `stats` command
+- Auto-detection works for most common VPN clients without configuration

 ## Contributing